Publications

 Working Papers

-• How Authoritarian Courts Use International Law: Evidence from Russia.
-R&R
+How Authoritarian Courts Use International Law: Evidence from Russia.
+Under review

 Work in Progress